lukeprofits/CashApp_to_EveryDollar_Importer/README.md

 I created this, because there is no official way to do it, and I was sick of doing it manually.

 (P.S.
-Hire me Dave Ramsey -- I'll add this functionality directly to your site!)
+Hire me Dave Ramsey -- I'll add this functionality directly to your site.)

+# Donate
+I created this for free.
+If it helps you out, send me a few bucks (I KNOW you have Cash App 😛)

+Cash App: `$LukeProfits`

+...or if you use crypto, you can send me some Monero (XMR).

+XMR: `4At3X5rvVypTofgmueN9s9QtrzdRe5BueFrskAZi17BoYbhzysozzoMFB6zWnTKdGC6AxEAbEE5czFR3hbEEJbsm4hCeX2S`

 # How To Use